openpracticelibrary/openpracticelibrary/src/pages/practice/mission-statements.md

   entity or engagement.
 It should inform executives and employees about the overall goal they have come together to realize as a team.
 It serves as the ultimate alignment tool what the organization is trying to accomplish.
-howTo: A﻿ Mission statement can be created using a couple of different methodologies.
-The executive leader or engagement sponsor can be interviewed
+howTo: The Mission Statement can be created from a client meeting, series of interviews, standalone facilitated practice or as part of a workshop.
+The goal of this process is to identify the overarching reason why the organization, entity or engagement was originally establish.
 participants: []
 ---